Riacecilia/Recreating-Vue-js-docs/src/content/docs/reusability/composables.md

 ## Async state example ##

-**Aim**
-This Vue.js code defines a component that fetches data from a remote API endpoint and displays its content, along with handling loading and error states.
+**Purpose:** This Vue.js code defines a component that fetches data from a remote API endpoint and displays its content, along with handling loading and error states.

 **Implementation**